 How to Enable 'Automatically Dismiss Missed Meal Breaks'

-To enable 'Automatically Dismiss Missed Meal Breaks", the following settings must first be enabled in Company Settings > Labor & Compliance > see section Advanced Labor:
+To enable 'Automatically Dismiss Missed Meal Breaks", the following settings must first be enabled in Settings > Company Settings > Labor & Compliance > see section Advanced Labor:

 - Meal Break Waivers

-- In the top navigation bar, hover over the 7shifts logo and select Company Settings.
+- In the left navigation bar, select Settings > Company Settings.
 Once on the Company Settings page, select Labor & Compliance

-- Under section Advanced Labor, checkmark Automatically dismiss missed meal breaks to enable it:
+- Under the section Advanced Labor > checkmark Automatically dismiss missed meal breaks to enable it:

 - Click Save to complete these changes

-- In the top navigation bar, hover over 'More', select Employees, search for an Employee and click on their name to expand it.
+- In the left navigation bar, select Team > Employees > search for an Employee and click on their name to expand it.
 Once on the Employee profile, select Employment on the left-hand menu.

 - Checkmark the waiver(s) on file that will apply to the Employee: